CBD Oil

 Cannabinoid-Terpene Synergy - The Entourage Effect

-Because of the synergy between cannabinoids and the fragrant terpenes found in the plant, full-spectrum CBD extract has been known to create an “entourage effect” that can enhance the healing capability of both of these cannabis oil components.
-However, pure CBD isolate is still frequently used and considered by some to be more powerful than whole-plant CBD concentrate.
+Because of the synergy between cannabinoids and the fragrant terpenes found in the plant, full-spectrum CBD extract has been known to create an "entourage effect" that can enhance the healing capability of both of these cannabis oil components.
+However, pure CBD isolate is still frequently used and considered by some to be more potent than whole-plant CBD concentrate.
 In fact, many people argue that compared to MCT oil or THC, which is found in full-spectrum CBD extract, a pure CBD concentrate may have a much more significant impact on health and longevity.

 Cannabis Oil vs. Hemp Oil vs. Hemp Seed Oil

-Any carrier oil can be used and not all CBD oil is created equal.
-That’s why there tends to be widespread confusion regarding the different types of CBD and/or THC-rich cannabis oil, hemp CBD oil, and hemp seed oil.
-Some of these cannabis oils in the market are broad spectrum CBD isolates, and some are full-plant CBD extract.
+Any carrier oil can be used, and not all CBD oil is created equal.
+That's why there tends to be widespread confusion regarding the different types of CBD and/or THC-rich cannabis oil, hemp CBD oil, and hemp seed oil.
+Some of these cannabis oils in the market are broad-spectrum CBD isolates, and some are full-plant CBD extract.
 Some have varying ratios of different cannabis plant components.

 Cannabidiol CBD Oil.

 You can buy CBD oil containing only cannabidiol (including CBD and Indica/Sativa/hybrid THC) and not any of the other components in the cannabis plant.
-You can also get CBD that’s entirely made up of the non-psychoactive CBD cannabidiol compound.
-This kind of cannabis oil wouldn’t contain THC, the more than three dozen different organic aromatic compounds (aka terpenes), and hundreds of other nutrients found in the cannabis plant.
+You can also get CBD that's entirely made up of the non-psychoactive CBD cannabidiol compound.
+This kind of cannabis oil wouldn't contain THC, more than three dozen different organic aromatic compounds (aka terpenes), and hundreds of other nutrients found in the cannabis plant.
 Or, you can also get full-plant CBD oil containing the scope of cannabidiols, vitamins, minerals, and antioxidants in cannabis, as well as all of the terpenes that make cannabis oil smell and taste amazing.

 Hemp Oil.

 Full-spectrum hemp oil contains CBD, essential fatty acids, vitamins, minerals, flavonoids, chlorophyll, as well as terpenes and other cannabis-derived Phyto compounds.
 Hemp oil is from a unique species of Cannabis Sativa.
-This type of CBD oil is 'THC free' with a very insignificant amount of THC (under 0.3%).
+This type of CBD oil is 'THC-free' with a very insignificant amount of THC (under 0.3%).

 Hemp Seed Oil.